Kisalay07/ai-ops-assistant/README.md

 > “Give me a daily briefing with top national and global news and today’s weather in New Delhi.”

 **News analysis**
-> “Summarize today’s most important India-related technology or startup news and explain why it matters.”
+> “Are there any major events or news in India today that could impact business or operations?”

 **Weather lookup**
-> “What’s the current weather in Mumbai and should I expect heavy rain today?”
+> “Check the weather in Bengaluru and find any related news affecting the city or region.”

 ---